Ryan Tedder: Producing and writing

 Tedder had expressed interest in collaborating with Adele after they met at the 2009 Grammy Awards ceremony in February.
 He arrived four hours early to their first studio session.
 He composed the opening piano sequence and first few lines to what became the song "Turning Tables".
 Adele and Tedder arranged a second meeting and reconvened at Serenity West Studios in Los Angeles weeks later to write and record "Rumour Has It".
 In an interview, Tedder recalled his astonishment at the singer's musical and vocal prowess after she completed the main vocals to the song in 10 minutes: "She sang it top to bottom, pitch-perfect, she didn't miss a note.
 I looked at the engineer then at her and said, 'Adele, I don't know what to tell you but I have never had anyone do that in ten years."
 His work with Adele brought him a Grammy Award for Album of the Year at the 2012 Grammy Awards.

 In 2011, Tedder worked with Demi Lovato for their third studio album, Unbroken.
-When talking about working with Tedder on the song "Who's That Boy" during a Spotify session named "About Unbroken", Lovato stated: "He's a really funny and cool guy, we had a really great time in the studio."
-Lovato commented that the track was "personally one of my favorite songs of the album."
+When talking about working with Tedder on the song "Who's That Boy" during a Spotify session named "About Unbroken", Lovato recalled: "He's a really funny and cool guy, we had a really great time in the studio."
+Lovato said that the track was "personally one of my favorite songs of the album."
 Furthermore, they added that they were "excited to say I worked with such a talented songwriter and producer."
-Tedder later commented: "Demi blew me out of the water vocally!
+Tedder later said, "Demi blew me out of the water vocally!
 I had no idea how good her voice is.
 She's one of the best singers I've ever worked with.
 Literally, that is good...
 I mean, she's a Kelly Clarkson-level vocalist.
 And Kelly has a set of pipes."
 Tedder returned to work with Lovato in 2013 and 2015 for their fourth and fifth studio albums, respectively.
 He co-produced and co-wrote the single "Neon Lights" from Demi, while also penning the track "Wildfire" with Lovato for Confident.

 Tedder composed a song for Vanness Wu, "Is this All" in Taiwan.
-Tedder also worked with the band Big Time Rush in writing the single, "Music Sounds Better with U" off their second studio album, Elevate, and he proceeded to produce it.
+Tedder also worked with the group Big Time Rush in writing the single, "Music Sounds Better with U" off their second studio album, Elevate, and he proceeded to produce it.
 He co-wrote David Cook's "The Last Goodbye" from his second album.
 He produced a song for K'naan titled "Better".
 He also worked on multiple tracks for Jennifer Lopez's 2011 album Love?, one of the songs being "Clothes Off", which did not make the album.